pbizopoulos/a-makefile-for-developing-containerized-latex-technical-documents/README.md

 This repository contains the code that generates the results of the paper **Reproducible Builds for Computational Research Papers**.

 ## Requirements
-- UNIX utilities (diff, echo, mv, rm, touch)
+- UNIX utilities (cmp, cp, echo, rm, touch)
 - docker
 - make
 - nvidia-container-toolkit [required only when using CUDA]